Yasirdora/anonymiser/README.md

 The suite covers FIPS 180-4 and RFC 4231 vectors, DEFLATE round-trips against Node's zlib, lattice algebra (commutativity, associativity, idempotence, identity), marking round-trips, checksum validators, offset-correct text rewriting, the safety refusals, manifest tamper detection, hand-built PNG/JPEG/PDF fixtures, a PDF with a fake redaction and one with a superseded revision, an adapter deliberately written to leak — and a real breach complaint asserted value by value, which is where several of these rules came from.

+## Legal Disclaimer

+This software is provided "as is", without warranty of any kind, express or implied.
+While the engine is designed to securely and permanently remove information, document security and compliance are ultimately the responsibility of the user.
+The authors and contributors assume no liability for data leaks, accidental disclosures, legal damages, or consequences resulting from the use of this tool.
+Always verify your releases.

 ## License

 Apache-2.0